PAFR2003/LesserSpaceNations/README.md

 >* DOB: 29/03/2263 (36-37)
 >* Born in St. John's, Newfoundland and Labrador, Canada
 >* Felon (DUI-related), alleged grifter, fake news queen and considered "dangerous agent" by World Criminal Records Center (WCRC)
->* Formerly a Navy, currently a tropical fish seller
+>* Formerly a Navy conscript, currently a tropical fish seller
 >* Single (currently divorced)
 >* Speaks English and some French
 >* Owner and CEO of Octavian Aquatics